Why did God Create Sex?

 thou him.” – Psalm 45:11 (KJV)

-God.
+Our God truly is marvelous.
 There is so much symbolism in the way he has designed us.
 The

 fact that men receive pleasure from and desire to see the beauty of women is no